-- з Where: - 4 Hazard Index must be less than or equal to 1.0 - m = the number of non-carcinogenic target VOCs - 6 The total carcinogenic risk (Equation N-2) and the total HI (Equation N-4) calculated from the - 7 surface VOC concentrations for each sampling event will be compared directly to the action - 8 levels in Permit Part 4, Section 4.6.2.3.
-This will establish whether any of the concentrations of - 9 VOCs in the emissions from the Underground HWDUs exceeded the risk and HI action levels at - the time of the sampling. - As specified in Permit Part 4, the Permittees shall notify the Secretary in writing, within seven - calendar days of obtaining validated analytical results, whenever the risk or HI exceeds the - action levels specified in Permit Part 4, Section 4.6.2.3. - The surface VOC concentrations for each target VOC that is calculated for each sampling event - will then be averaged with the surface VOC concentrations calculated for the air sampling - events conducted during the previous 12 months.
-This will be considered the running annual - average concentration for each target VOC.
-The running annual average risk and HI will be - compared to action levels specified in Permit Part 4, Section 4.6.2.3.
-When a VOC is added to - the target analyte list, the running annual average concentration will be calculated using all - 20 available data. - As specified in Permit Part 4, the Permittees shall notify the Secretary in writing, within seven - 22 calendar days of obtaining validated analytical results, whenever the running annual average - risk or HI (calculated after each sampling event) exceeds the action levels specified in Permit - 24 Part 4, Section 4.6.2.3. - The Permittees will maintain a database with the VOC air sampling data and the results will be - reported to the Secretary as specified in Permit Part 4. - 27 N-3e(2) Data Evaluation and Reporting for Disposal Room VOC Monitoring - 28 When the Permittees receive laboratory analytical data from an air sampling event, the data will - be validated as specified in Section N-5d.
-The validated data will be evaluated to determine - 30 whether the VOC concentrations in the air of any closed room, the active open room, or the - immediately adjacent closed room exceeded the Action Levels for DRVMP specified in Permit - 32 Part 4, Table 4.6.3.2. - The Permittees shall notify the Secretary in writing, within seven calendar days of obtaining - validated analytical results, whenever the concentration of any VOC specified in Permit Part 4, - Table 4.4.1 exceeds the action levels specified in Permit Part 4, Table 4.6.3.2.
+3 Hazard Index must be less than or equal to 1.0

+The total carcinogenic risk (Equation N-2) and the total HI (Equation N-4) calculated from the surface VOC concentrations for each sampling event will be compared directly to the action levels in Permit Part 4, Section 4.6.2.3.
+This will establish whether the combined effect of the concentrations of VOCs in the emissions from the underground HWDUs exceeded the risk and HI action levels at the time of the sampling.

+As specified in Permit Part 4, the Permittees shall notify the Secretary in writing, within seven calendar days of obtaining validated analytical results, whenever the risk or HI exceeds the action levels specified in Permit Part 4, Section 4.6.2.3.

+The surface VOC concentrations for each target VOC that is calculated for each sampling event will then be averaged with the surface VOC concentrations calculated for the air-sampling events conducted during the previous 12 months.
+This will be considered the running annual average concentration for each target VOC.
+The running annual average risk and HI will be compared to action levels specified in Permit Part 4, Section 4.6.2.3.
+When a VOC is added to the target analyte list, the running annual average concentration will be calculated using all available data.
-Waste Isolation Pilot Plant

-Draft Hazardous Waste Permit

-February 2018August 2016
+As specified in Permit Part 4, the Permittees shall notify the Secretary in writing, within seven calendar days of obtaining validated analytical results, whenever the running annual average calendar days of obtaining validated analytical results, whenever the running annual average risk or HI (calculated after each sampling event) exceeds the action levels specified in Permit

+- 23 Part 4, Section 4.6.2.3. - The Permittees will maintain a database with the VOC air-sampling data and the results will be reported to the Secretary as specified in Permit Part 4.

+26 N-3e(2) Data Evaluation and Reporting for Disposal Room VOC Monitoring

+When the Permittees receive laboratory analytical data from an air-sampling event, the data will be validated as specified in Section N-5d.
+The validated data will be evaluated to determine whether the VOC concentrations in the air of any closed room, the active open room, or the immediately adjacent closed room exceeded the action levels for DRVMP specified in Permit Part 4, Table 4.6.3.2.

-- 1 The Permittees shall submit to the Secretary the Semi-Annual VOC Monitoring Report specified - in Permit Section 4.6.2.2 that also includes results from disposal room VOC monitoring.
+- 32 The Permittees shall notify the Secretary in writing, within seven calendar days of obtaining - validated analytical results, whenever the concentration of any VOC specified in Permit Part 4, Table 4.4.1 exceeds the action levels specified in Permit Part 4, Table 4.6.3.2. - 35 The Permittees shall submit to the Secretary the Semi-Annual VOC Monitoring Report specified - in Permit Section 4.6.2.2 that also includes results from disposal room VOC monitoring.